 Next, we used federal data on the percentage of students who graduate from that college in four, five, and six years respectively to calculate an average time to degree, which for the vast majority of schools is now more than four years.

 Judith Scott-Clayton of Columbia University, for example, has found that the average college graduate pays for 4.5 years of college, not just 4.
 However, because Money’s 2017 rankings includes only those schools with the best graduation rates, the average time to degree for all of the schools on our list is just 4.3 years.

-We generated an estimated net price for a series of six years, inflating each slightly since tuition prices typically rise each year and then applying a small inflation adjustment.
-We then created a weighted average total net price, based on those prices and the proportion of students who complete their degrees within four years, in their fifth year, and in their sixth year.
+We generated an estimated net price for a series of six years, inflating each slightly since tuition prices typically rise each year.
+We then created a weighted average total net price, based on those prices and the proportion of students who complete their degrees within four years, five years, and in six years.
 A handful of exceptions are made for institutions with longstanding co-op programs.